timothyhull/breadpool-self-eval/docs/index.md

             - Helping develop new officials by providing safe opportunities for them to learn under my mentorship or that of other experienced officials.
             - Supporting officials who are developing experience with HNSO/CHNSO roles by acting as a safety net if they need assistance.
             - Helping guide and adjust the penalty game impact spectrum amongst my crew to help limit the number of player and team penalties as much as possible.
+            - Proactive, ongoing collaboration with competing teams to help limit penalties and improve the gameplay experience.
             - Communicating with players and coaches in a way that seeks to understand their points of view.
             - Managing game flow by:
                 - Limiting the duration and frequency of OTOs whenever possible.